 Temple Sinai became the home of The Sefer Torah number 1533 in 1986.
-The Torah is on display in a wall mounted case in the foyer adjacent to the Holocaust Victims and Survivors Meditation Chapel and the Administrative Offices.
+Unable to be restored for liturgical use, the Torah is on display in a wall mounted case in the foyer adjacent to the Holocaust Victims and Survivors Meditation Chapel and the Administrative Offices.
 You can read more about the history of these scolls by visiting Memorial Scrolls Trust.